MridulaMaddukuri/poetry-uv-project/README.md

 ## Instructions

-1. In the root folder of your poetry project with `pyproject.toml` file, run the following command `bash poetry-to-uv.sh`
+1. In the root folder of your poetry project with `pyproject.toml` file, run the following commands `wget https://raw.githubusercontent.com/MridulaMaddukuri/poetry-uv-project/master/poetry-to-uv.sh` to download the bash script
+   `bash poetry-to-uv.sh` to modify the pyproject.toml file to be uv compatible
 2. To update your project to uv
    `uv sync`
    This will create a `uv.lock` file in your root folder